ys-lin14/OSRS-Analysis/README.md

 Context:\
 The data was collected over a 3-hour period with the total experience being recorded every 10 minutes in Microsoft Excel.
-It consists of defence experience obtained from training at monks in Edgeville on a defence pure wielding an Event RPG.
+It consists of defence experience obtained by a defence pure wielding an Event RPG training at monks in Edgeville.

 References\
 *Old School Runescape* [Game].
 (2013).
 Cambridge: Jagex Ltd.